difference between acute and chronic disease

 Knowing the difference between acute and chronic diseases can help you understand your health condition, which allows you to manage it better.
 If you or a loved one develops sudden symptoms, it may be an acute illness that requires immediate medical attention.
 However, if you have been experiencing symptoms for an extended period, it may be a chronic disease that requires proper management.
 Speak with your healthcare professional or doctor to determine the best course of action.

-See also difference between swing and awt
+See also difference between malaria and dengue

 Table difference between acute and chronic disease